Hayward, Hornets hand Nets first loss of season, 106-104

 But the 16-point lead nearly evaporated as Durant and Irving began to play with a sense of urgency and helped cut the lead to 101-99 with less than two minutes to play.

 But with a chance to tie or take the lead, Irving’s driving layup was blocked and Devonte Graham knocked down a corner 3 at the other end to give Charlotte a cushion.

-Timothe Luwawu-Cabarrot answered with a 3 for the Nets, and after P.J.
-Washington missed two free throws, Brooklyn had a chance.
-But Durant missed an open pull-up jumper with 7.4 seconds left and Rozier made two free throws to make it a two-possession game and seal the win.
+A short while later Durant missed an open pull-up jumper with 7.4 seconds left with the Nets trailing by two.

+Rozier made two free throws to make it a two-possession game and seal the win.

+“It looked good when it was leaving my hands,” Durant said.
+“Maybe I could have shot the 3 (instead).
+I’m sure we will get that shot later in the season and hopefully I can capitalize.”

 TIP INS